 Playing The Point

-As a coach, it is important to work with your defenceman on various options and fakes they can use.
-It will take time for a defenceman to hone in their confidence at the point.
-At the bottom of this post we provide 3 drills that defenceman can use to practice their puck control on the blue line.
+As a coach, it is important to work with your defencemen on various options and fakes they can use.
+It will take time for a defencemen to hone in their confidence at the point.
+At the bottom of this post we provide 3 drills that defencemen can use to practice their puck control on the blue line.

 Drills to Help Defenceman On The Point